 Q-graders are tasters who follow a set method to evaluate coffee called cupping.
 Coffees that score well have no defective beans (for example beans that come from unripened cherries), the most interesting flavour, and high scores for balance between pleasant acidity and sweetness.

 Only a very small percentage of coffee is deemed speciality.
-Once Union have chosen a coffee on its merits, it is shipped to England and roasted.
+Once a coffee has been chosen on its merits, it is shipped to England and roasted.
 We use coffee within four weeks of roasting to ensure freshness.

 Our baristas are the last part of a long chain of people who have dedicated their lives to better coffee.